iandesj/Roost/README.md

 - [ ] Parallel executions for app deploys
 - [ ] More stages...some that come to mind could be `migrate` accompanied with `pre/post` and a `tag` stage.
 - [ ] Custom stages, or at least creating alias to the built-in stages
+- [ ] Potential `roost` stage that provides some special features but also may provide configuration for dependency chains